kpfleming/garaduino/README.md

 All of these features are supported via MQTT, and can be used with the Home Assistant MQTT Cover and MQTT Sensor device configurations.

+In addition there is a simple read-only web interface which can be used to troubleshoot Garaduino's connections and get raw light sensor readings.

 ## Requirements

 ### Hardware